jzarl/unsharedfs/README.md

 How it works
 ------------

-Suppose you have two users with UID userA and userB.
+Suppose you have two users *userA* and *userB*.
 Both users shall be able to access the directory /my-directory, but they shall have two independent views on the directory.